Embassy Services & Advice

 Travel to Ireland

 Travel from the United States to Ireland is not currently restricted.
 However, in light of the pandemic, the Government of Ireland continues to advise against all non-essential travel, including travel for tourism purposes.
+The US government also advises against most non-essential international travel currently, including to Ireland.

 Travel to the USA